ottocoster/ngx-tailwindangular/projects/ngx-tailwindangular/README.md

-# NgxTailwindangular
+# NgxTailwindAngular

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-tailwindangular` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-tailwindangular`.

 > Note: Don't forget to add `--project ngx-tailwindangular` or else it will be added to the default project in your `angular.json` file.

 ## Build